alexdrel/i18n-react/README.md

 ```

 ### Difference between Keys and Context
-Text attribute is a key that should point to string or JSON object, it has to be present in the langauge resource.
+Text attribute is a key that should point to string or JSON object, it has to be present in the language resource.
 Then if needed the context is used to disambiguate betwen multiple texts according to the following rules:
 1. Exact match for the context value.
 1. For numeric context values - key with range, e.g. 2..4 that matches context value.